First-Grader Uses His Own Money to Help the Elderly During COVID-19

 This comes from personal experience as Bell was bullied as a preschooler.

 Bell started a non-profit at the age of 5 called “Cool and Dope.”

 Its mission is to “eradicate all bullying and youth suicide though political and social action by his 18th birthday on November 20, 2030.”

 He also gave a TEDX Youth Talk that inspired his hometown to name a bullying awareness day and has designated October as Bullying Prevention Month.

 His goal is to bring his platform to Washington D.C. this year.

 Bell says, ““A for is Action.
 Your motivation is useless unless you get up and do something about it.”Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!